vharivinay/learning-processing-py-mode/README.md

 # Learning Processing Python-mode

-Based on videos/tutorials by: [The Coding Train](https://www.youtube.com/user/shiffman) which is in java (processing) / javascript (P5.js).
+Some of them based on videos/tutorials by:
+[The Coding Train](https://www.youtube.com/user/shiffman) which is in java (processing) / javascript (P5.js).

 ### [Random walk - Link to video](https://youtu.be/5pGEEzm9H7A)